Cleopatra (1963 film): Box office

-Awards and nominations
+Accolades

 The film won four Academy Awards from nine nominations.
-It also earned Elizabeth Taylor a Guinness World Record for the most costume changes in a film (65).
-This record was eclipsed in 1968 by Julie Andrews with 125 costume changes in the film Star!.
+It also earned Elizabeth Taylor a Guinness World Record for the most costume changes in a film (65); this record was eclipsed in 1968 by Julie Andrews with 125 costume changes in the film Star!.

 20th Century-Fox mistakenly submitted Roddy McDowall to the Motion Picture Academy for consideration as Best Actor, rather than as Best Supporting Actor, for the Academy Awards.
 The academy deemed his role ineligible for a leading actor category and told the studio it was too late to submit him in the correct category because the nomination ballots had already been sent to the printers.
 20th Century-Fox then published an open apology to McDowall in trade papers, stating, "We feel it is important that the industry realize that your electric performance as Octavian in Cleopatra, which was unanimously singled out by the critics as one of the best supporting performances by an actor this year, is not eligible for a nomination in that category... due to a regrettable error on the part of 20th Century Fox."
+McDowall was, however, nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture.